myspc-development/art-test/README.md

 ### Creating Widgets

-1. Copy `widgets/SampleHelloWidget.php` and update the class name.
+1. Copy an existing widget from the `widgets/` directory and update the class name.
 2. Implement `get_id()`, `get_title()`, `get_section()`, `can_view( $user_id )` and `render( $user_id )`.
 3. Call `DashboardWidgetRegistry::register()` in the `register()` method with a `roles` array.

 ### Template Overrides

 Place a file under `your-theme/widgets/` with the same name as the plugin template (e.g. `donations.php`) to override it.
 If no override exists the template bundled with the plugin is loaded.

-### Widget Fallbacks

-Wrapper functions inside `widgets/stubs.php` call implementation functions like `ap_widget_example()`.
-If those inner functions are missing, stubs are auto-generated from `widgets/fallback-stubs.php`.
-When `WP_DEBUG` is on, using a stub logs a warning so developers know to supply the real widget code.

 ### Running PHPUnit